odedindi/intro_to_react_tdd/README.md

 format all files with Prettier

-See the section about [prettier](https://prettier.io/docs/en/install.html) for more information.
+See the [prettier](https://prettier.io/docs/en/install.html) documentation for more information.

-* The app has no CSS really
+## The app has no CSS really
-* The app has 2 test suites
+## The app has 2 test suites

 ### first test suite:
 * test 1: renders hello tests